This long long post details some homemade modifications, repairs and fixes I have done over the years.

 I may organize this blog entry later but right now I just want to get on paper some thoughts.

-- Mirror finish scratches really easy, so my new rails already look like they have been on the boat for years.
+- Mirror finish scratches really easily, so my new rails already look like they have been on the boat for years.

 - Sea Dog and Victory fittings are readily available and set me back $500

-- Set screws are easy to loose when making adjustments so I removed all of them for safe keeping, then I used Loctite for final tightening.
+- Set screws are easy to lose when making adjustments so I removed all of them for safekeeping, then I used Loctite for final tightening.

 - The bending dies are cheaply finished and tend to mar the tube, especially on short radius bends. (wrapping with tape helped but created its own mess)